0xPolygon/polygon-docs/docs/zkEVM/concepts/mfibonacci/mfibonacci-example.md

-Consider a proof-verification scheme, using an arbitrary Polynomial Commitment Scheme, where users have to prove knowledge of the N-th member of a multiplicative Fibonacci series, for specific initial conditions.
+Consider a proof-verification scheme, using an arbitrary Polynomial Commitment Scheme.
+In this scheme, users must prove knowledge of the $Nth$ member of a multiplicative Fibonacci series for specific initial conditions.

 ## What is a multiplicative Fibonacci series?